DimityMS/Bank-s-loan-division---Credit-scoring-report-/README.md

-# Project : To prepare a report for a bank’s loan division
+# Credit scoring Report for a bank’s loan division
+# Project Overview

 To meet bank's requirements I need to find out if a customer’s marital status and number of children has an impact on whether they will default on a loan.